litralson/BUMPy_phagophore_builder/README.md

 # BUMPy_phagophore_builder
 Modified BUMPy package with a new class of shape called phagophore.
+New circular flat bilayer has been added on Jun 20, 2022
 #			BUMPy

 This program is used to generate coordinate files for use in molecular dynamics simulations of curved lipid bilayers